cypherfunk-dev/API-Back-Laravel/generated-client/docs/InventoryApi.md

-# InventarioApi
+# InventoryApi

-All URIs are relative to *https://api.tejidosartesanales.com/v1*
+All URIs are relative to *http://localhost:8000/v1*

 |Method | HTTP request | Description|
 |------------- | ------------- | -------------|